Location: Tena, Ecuador

 Start Dates: Project is ongoing, and you can join at any time, depending upon availability

-- Traditional medicine placement, including living with a host family that practices traditional healing
+- Live with a host family that uses plant medicine and traditional healing practices

-- Option to collaborate part-time in a health clinic, hospital, or governmental public health assistance organization working alongside local doctors and support staff to compare traditional versus mainstream public health practices.
+- Opportunity to collaborate part-time in a health clinic, hospital, or governmental health organization

 - Keywords: traditional medicine internship, herbalism, ethnobotany, clinic, midwifery, hospital placement, flexible serious internship, public health, medicine, emergency medicine, traditional healing, indigenous rights, agroforestry, biodiversity, sustainable development, research, community development, economic development, climate change, women’s empowerment.